peter-bread/gamon/docs/uninstall.md

 sudo rm /usr/local/bin/gam
 ```

+You can also delete the directory that it was originally extracted to, `~/.gamon`.

 ## Built from Source

 If you built `gamon` from source, you can uninstall it by removing the binary: